uccps-samples/dancer-ex/README.md

 <!-- tocstop -->

-Dancer Sample App on UTCCP
+Dancer Sample App on UCCPS
 ============================

-This is a quickstart Dancer application for UTCCP v1 that you can use as a starting point to develop your own application and deploy it on an [UTCCP](https://github.com/utccp/origin) cluster.
+This is a quickstart Dancer application for UCCPS v1 that you can use as a starting point to develop your own application and deploy it on an [UCCPS](https://github.com/utccp/origin) cluster.

 If you'd like to install it, follow [these directions](https://github.com/utccp/dancer-ex/blob/master/README.md#installation).

-The steps in this document assume that you have access to an UTCCP deployment that you can deploy applications on.
+The steps in this document assume that you have access to an UCCPS deployment that you can deploy applications on.

 utccp Considerations
 ------------------------